bbc/audio-offset-finder/README.md

 Licensing terms and authorship
 ------------------------------

-See 'COPYING' and 'AUTHORS' files.
+See the 'COPYING' and 'AUTHORS' files.

+For details of how to contribute changes, see CONTRIBUTING.md.

 The audio file used in the tests was downloaded from [Wikimedia Commons](http://en.wikipedia.org/wiki/File:Tim_Berners-Lee_-_Today_-_9_July_2008.flac),